fyrox-book/fyrox-book.github.io/src/scene/mesh_node.md

 There are basically two ways, how to pick one depends on your needs.
 In general, using a 3D modelling software is the way to go, especially with tons and tons of free 3D models available online.

-> ⚠️ The engine supports _only_ FBX file format for 3D models!
+> ⚠️ The engine supports _only_ FBX and GLTF file format for 3D models!
+> To use GLTF, specify `gltf` feature of the engine in your root Cargo.toml

 ### Using a 3D modelling software